Food critic and meat 'evangelist' Josh Ozersky dies in Chicago

-Ozersky was found dead on Monday in a room in Chicago's Conrad Hotel.
+Ozersky was found dead on Monday in a room in Chicago's Conrad Hotel, the Cook County Medical Examiner said on Tuesday.
 He was in town for the James Beard Foundation Awards for restaurants and chefs, the foundation said.

-An autopsy was conducted on Tuesday, but further tests were pending regarding the cause and manner of death, the Cook County Medical Examiner's office said.

 "Josh Ozersky was a meat man.
 He knew meat, revered it, studied it, sang it, evangelized it, wrote about it, and, of course, ate it.
 Lots of it," wrote journalist Tom Junod in an obituary in Esquire, where Ozersky was a food and dining correspondent.